How Nataly Dawn Increased Her Patronage From $1.5k to $6k in 30 Days

 What you can do: Opt for short and long term value, improve low tier rewards, and if possible, find ways to get their name on something (end of videos, album cover, corner of a painting).

-So, we’ve got a brand new set of enticing rewards… shouldn’t we tell someone?
+So, we’ve got a brand new set of enticing tiers… shouldn’t we tell someone?
 Introducing, Post Paralysis.

 Post Paralysis: a condition where one fails to post on any social media platform because they can’t decide where to go or what to say.